danpilch/cassandra-spark-analytics/README.md

 ## Setup

+**Throughout this guide it will assume your working directory path is the base of this repo, YMMV.**

 ### Docker:
 Firstly we need `docker` and `docker-compose`  installed and running.
 A good startup guide can be viewed [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-centos-7).